Skip to main content

 September 15–16, 2023 at the Qaumajuq Museum and University of Manitoba

-This workshop will bring together philosophers, Indigenous activists and artists to explore the intersection of epistemic reparations and epistemic blame.
-The workshop will be accompanied by a free public lecture by Senator Mary Jane McCallum and will be followed by a free Community Led Tour of Qaumajuq, the world's largest public collection of Inuit art.
+This workshop convened philosophers, Indigenous activists and artists to explore the intersection of epistemic reparations and epistemic blame.
+The workshop was accompanied by a free public lecture by Senator Mary Jane McCallum followed by a free Community Led Tour of Qaumajuq, the world's largest public collection of Inuit art.
 Epistemic Reparations group member Julia Lafreniere is Head of Indigenous Ways and Equity at Qaumajuq.
-This event is co-organized by the Department of Philosophy at Brandon University and the Centre for Professional and Applied Ethics at the University of Manitoba.
+This event was co-organized by the Department of Philosophy at Brandon University and the Centre for Professional and Applied Ethics at the University of Manitoba.

-This five-day series of events will organize conversations with Apartheid activists, descendants and artists through a workshop, working groups, interviews and poetry readings.
-This series is organized by the African Centre for Epistemology and Philosophy of Science (ACEPS) at the University of Johannesburg.
+This three-day series of events organized conversations with Apartheid activists, descendants and artists through a workshop, working groups, interviews and poetry readings.
+This series was organized by the African Centre for Epistemology and Philosophy of Science (ACEPS) at the University of Johannesburg.
 Epistemic Reparations group member Veli Mitova is the director of ACEPS.